-In October 2001, ASTC’s Board launched a field-wide Equity and Diversity Initiative to attempt to bring balance in the disparity between the diversity of our society and the diversity of professional staff, audience, and board members of the science center field.
+In October 2001, ASTC’s Board launched a field-wide commitment to Diversity, Accessability, Inclusion, and Equity to attempt to bring balance in the disparity between the diversity of our society and the diversity of professional staff, audience, and board members of the science center field.
 The primary activity for addressing this disparity is the ASTC Diversity and Leadership Development Fellows Program, originally designed to support the professional growth and retention of professionals of color currently working in the field.
 In response to the ever-changing nature of equity and diversity issues, eligibility criteria have been expanded and now include science center professionals from ethnic/racial minority backgrounds; with disabilities; and who identify as lesbian, gay, bisexual, transgender, queer, intersex, or asexual (LGBTQIA).
 To date, more than 200 science center professionals from more than 100 science centers and museums in the United States and Canada have participated in the program.

 Fellows selected in this competitive application process receive more than 25 hours of year-round, customized professional development; a free registration for the 2019 ASTC Annual Conference in Toronto; reimbursement of up to $1,500 in conference-related travel, lodging, and meals; and more.